zhrispineda/System-Settings/README.md

 A **work-in-progress** SwiftUI recreation of the macOS System Settings app.

 > [!IMPORTANT]
 > This project is currently focused on macOS 26 beta using Xcode 26 beta.
-Use an older branch to deploy this project on macOS 15.5 or earlier/Xcode 16.4 or earlier.
+Use an older branch to deploy this project on macOS 15.5/Xcode 16.4 or earlier.

 <details open>
 <summary>macOS 26</summary>